ryansechrest/docker/vue/README.md

 Go to http://127.0.0.1:8602/ to see Vue application.

-Run `docker-compose down` to stop container.
+Run `docker compose down` to stop container.